-- Place the PTO switch in the "OFF" position. - Place the throttle control as follows: - If the engine has been operated at low loads, place the throttle control lever in the "SLOW" position and allow the engine to idle for about one minute. - If the engine has been operated at high load, run the engine at approximately 1/2 throttle for three to five minutes to reduce the engine coolant and oil temperatures.
-Then move the throttle control to the "SLOW" position.
+- Place the PTO switch in the "OFF" position. - Place the throttle control lever in the "SLOW" position and allow the engine to idle for about one minute. - Turn the ignition key to the "OFF" position and remove the key from the ignition switch.

-Turn the ignition key to the "OFF" position and remove the key from the ignition switch.
 NOTE: Always remove the key from the ignition switch to prevent accidental starting or battery discharge if the equipment is left unattended.